gear-foundation/gear-wiki/docs/examples/gft-20.md

 These tokenized assets are known as fungible tokens as all instances of a given ERC-20 token are the same and they can be used interchangeably.
 A token that is unique and can not be interchangeable is known as a Non Fungible Token.

 Gear provides native implementaion of fungible token (gFT) described in this article.
+It explains the programming interface, data structure, basic functions and explains their purpose.
+It can be used as is or modified to suit your own scenarios.
+Anyone can easily create their own application and run it on the Gear Network.
+The source code is available on [GitHub](https://github.com/gear-dapps/fungible-token).

 ## Storage Structure